Framework

 Index Routes

-Let's take a look at the posts index route (posts.index.tsx):
+Let's take a look at an index route for a /posts URL:

 tsx